CTV Atlantic.ca Continues Exclusion of French Acadian Culture:

 In response, Bell Media's President issued the politically correct statement affirming their commitment to meet these demands: "Diversity & inclusion must always be front & center at every level."
 He went on to say they're reviewing hiring practices with an emphasis on changing recruitment strategies at all levels based on recommended measures from various organizations, including the Canadian Association of Journalists (CAJ), Ryerson Journalism Research Centre (RJRC) Equity Diversity Taskforce, CBC's Equity Employment Opportunity Program (EEO), etc., “…so we can meaningfully improve our workforce makeup across all departments,” he concluded.

-Furthermore, while Bell Media owns multiple television channels within Canada, they are committed not only to increasing inclusion mandates within its channels but also across Canada’s broadcast industry itself by joining forces with other broadcasters who have signed onto a voluntary code of conduct ensuring better representation throughout the industry as whole national standard mandated by CRTC this year.
+Furthermore, while Bell Media owns multiple television channels within Canada, it is committed not only to increasing inclusion mandates within its channels but also across Canada’s broadcast industry by joining forces with other broadcasters who have signed onto a voluntary code of conduct, ensuring better representation throughout the industry as a whole national standard mandated by the CRC this year.

-It remains t regarding the actual progress made thus far through these initiatives.
-Still, viewers should watch closely for updates detailing how much greater efforts are being pushed towards fairness inside and outside of Bell Media-owned CTV Atlantic stations over time—a change many hope will prove beneficial socially and economically for years to come.
+It remains to be seen how much progress has been made through these initiatives.
+Still, viewers should watch closely for updates detailing how much greater efforts are being made towards fairness inside and outside of Bell Media-owned CTV Atlantic stations over time—a change many hope will prove beneficial socially and economically for years to come.

 Why is CTV Atlantic so entrenched in the non-inclusion of French Acadian culture in their media programming?

-It is no secret that the Jive at Five, owned by Bell Media, needs to be more inclusive of the French Acadian community in their programming.
-This lack of inclusion has been lamented by many politicians on both sides of the aisle since it was first discovered in August 2019.
+It is no secret that Jive at Five, owned by Bell Media, needs to be more inclusive of the French Acadian community in its programming.
+Since it was first discovered in August 2019, many politicians on both sides of the aisle have lamented this lack of inclusion.

 At the time, they were found to need to catch up to other national networks about French language and cultural content coverage.
 At the time, Nova Scotia's Premier said he was "proud" to push for more content geared towards French-speaking people in his province.
 However, Bell Media has yet to make any viable changes on this issue aside from a short visit of celebrity Francophone presence at Festival Week held each year in Halifax.